 Banks in Britain at the time were self regulating.
 This didn’t mean they could do what they liked, but that they took responsibility for their own industry.

-In order to prevent a run on the smaller banks, the other large London Banks decided to organize their resources to ensure that lenders did not rush in and take all their money out at once.
+In order to prevent a run on the smaller banks, the other large London Banks decided to organise their resources to ensure that lenders did not rush in and take all their money out at once.

 Not all the banks were saved.
 Liverpool, Yorkshire and Lincolnshire were hit with similar failures.